Staatsrat/icmp_communication/README.md

 ## Things that don't work
 no encryption.
 Also there is no way to know what the output of your command was.
 It should be more of a shell.

+I will write that the user gets a response from the server.

 I will also improve the client program.
 Later I will make a YouTube video on this too.